Play your cards right on your first day at a new job and you'll be sure to make a great impression.

 Be ready to work … or not

-On the flip side, it could also happen that your new company hands you a bunch of orientation material and then leaves you alone.
-What will you do?
-Before you get there, think about what kinds of things you want to know about your new company.
+On the flip side, it could also happen that your new company hands you a bunch of orientation materials and then leaves you alone.
+Before your first day of work, think about what kinds of things you want to know about your new job and company.
 Chances are the answers are in those orientation materials.
-Know ahead of time what kind of information you want to find.

-Being friendly is one of the best ways to make a good impression.
+Being friendly is one of the best, and easiest, ways to make a good impression at a new job.
 As opportunities arise throughout the day to talk to people, do so.
-They’ll likely ask you about yourself, but be sure to also ask about them as well.
+They'll likely ask you about yourself, but be sure to also ask about them as well.
 Have your 30-second elevator pitch ready, but after that, shift the focus off of you.
 Get to know what they do and what they like.
-Asking questions about the person you’re talking to makes you instantly more likable than the person who just wants to talk about him or herself.
-Smile as much as you can while still feeling like you’re not faking it.
-Everyone likes a smile.
+Asking questions about the person you're talking to makes you instantly more likable than the person who just wants to talk about themselves.
+Also, smile as much as you can (without faking it) to show your co-workers that you're excited to meet them.

 Related: 5 Tips for Making Friends at Work

 This piece of new-job advice can be tricky.
-You’ll likely be meeting a lot of people throughout your first day.
-Remembering names is easy for some, but for others, it’s a real struggle.
-When you are introduced to someone new, try not to focus on their clothes or hairstyle but instead focus on their words.
+You'll likely be meeting a lot of people throughout your first day of work, and while remembering names is easy for some, for others it's a real struggle.
+When you are introduced to someone new, focus on their words.
 When they say their name, repeat it to yourself several times in your head.
-If you are one of those people who struggle with names, there are lots of little tricks out there to help you get better at it.
-See if you can find one that works for you.
+If you are one of those people who struggles with names, there are lots of little tricks out there to help you get better at remembering.
+See if you can find a technique that works for you.

 Accept that lunch invitation

-If you’re lucky, your boss or some co-workers will invite you to go to lunch.
+If you're lucky, your boss or some co-workers will invite you to go to lunch on your first day of work.
 This tip for starting a new job is a no-brainer — go!
-Lunch is a great opportunity to converse in a more casual setting.
-You’ll learn more about the people you are eating with and possibly get an inside look at how the office works.
-If the conversation turns towards office gossip, do not engage.
-Pay attention to who does the most talking and make note of it.
+Lunch is a great opportunity to converse in a more casual setting, learn more about the people you are eating with, and possibly get an inside look into how the office works.
+If the conversation turns toward office gossip, do not engage.
+Pay attention to who does the most talking and make a note of it.
 Ask plenty of questions.
 This is a great time to get to know your new co-workers beyond their job descriptions.

-That said, you may want to bring a lunch just in case it’s expected that you don’t leave for your afternoon meal.
-Just be willing to let it go if you do get that invite.
+That said, you may want to bring a lunch just in case it's expected that you don't leave for your afternoon meal.
+Just be willing to let it go or save it for tomorrow if you do get that invite.

 Know the company's recent successes

-Educate yourself ahead of time by conducting some research — familiarize yourself with what this company does well and what projects have been recent successes.
-You may have done this to wow them during your interview, but it’s still good information for when you are introduced to people and worth refreshing.
-Perhaps you’ll meet one of the individuals who was named as a key player.
-Giving quick kudos and asking a smart question about their project will impress them quickly.
-Who doesn’t like to talk about their home runs?
+Educate yourself ahead of time by conducting some research to familiarize yourself with what this company does well and what projects have been recent successes.
+You may have done this to wow them during your interview, but it's still good information for when you are introduced to new people and worth refreshing.
+Perhaps you'll meet one of the individuals who was named as a key player.
+Giving quick kudos and asking smart questions about their project will impress them quickly.
+Who doesn't like recognition for their well-earned achievements?

 Find out who you'll be working with the most

-As you meet people throughout your first day, try to discern who is going to become a part of your daily life at the company and who may be less involved in your work.
-Then, make an extra effort to get to know those who you’ll be working with closely.
-Ask questions so you’re sure that you understand exactly what they do and how their role connects with yours.
-By doing this you can eliminate embarrassing job-role mistakes right away.
+As you meet people throughout your first day at work, try to discern who is going to become a part of your daily life at the company and who may be less involved in your work.
+Then, make an extra effort to get to know the former.
+Ask questions so you're sure that you understand exactly what they do and how their role connects with yours.
+By doing this, you can eliminate embarrassing job-role mistakes right away.
 Getting off on the right foot with team members can help set the right tone for your new job moving forward.

-Your first day at your new job should be exciting, not frightening.
-As long as you’re prepared with a plan going in, you’ll do great.
-Keep the focus on learning and making a good first impression.
-If all goes well, the people you meet on your first day could be the people you’ll work with for years to come.
+Your first day at your new job should be exciting — not frightening.
+As long as you're prepared with a plan going in, you'll do great.
+Remember, every office task is an opportunity to learn, grow, and represent yourself in a positive light.
+If all goes well, the people you meet on your first day could be the people you'll work with for years to come.
 Start things off on the right foot by having a plan and expecting the best.

-Make sure your resume will land you the new job.
-Get a free resume critique to see how you stack up!
+Before you can impress at your new job, you need to get the offer.
+Get a free resume critique to see how you stack up against the competition!